Whitman Mission National Historic Site

 Whitman Mission is definitely a spot that has me returning over and over again.
 Any season, any time of day (almost anyway) and you’re bound to get a good shot.
 Things to look out for and maybe focus on include:

-- The Obelisk.
+The Obelisk.
 Also called Memorial Shaft, it sits atop memorial hill.
 The obelisk is made of Vermont granite and was shipped to Walla Walla about 50 years after the famed Whitman Mission Massacre.
 It was set up to commemorate the incident.
 It takes a bit of energy to get up there but it makes for some great sunset shots (or sunrise) and it’s usually very peaceful.
+Seen here during the great American eclipse, August 21, 2017.

 As an added bonus there’s no admission fee to enter the park.
-While there, don’t forget to visit the great visitor’s center.
+While there, don’t forget to go to the great visitor’s center.
 Get your National Park Passport stamped and see artifacts from the era of the Whitmans.

 Really, almost any wide angle will do, but if you’re looking for maximum versatility, I’d recommend the 16-35 f/2.8, or Canon’s 16-35 f/4 that has IS.
 If you shoot a crop-sensor camera go for the Tokina 11-16.
 It’s such a nice and incredibly sharp lens.
 Some parts of the mission do look very good ultra wide, for that go for the 11-24 by Canon.